 Veteran students and/or their dependents may qualify for VA educational benefits.
-Students must self identify themselves with the school certifying official (SCO) located in the Financial Aid Office located in Wilson Hall.
+Students must self identify themselves with the school certifying official (SCO) located in the Financial Aid Office in Wilson Hall.
+Contact Fort Benning site for SOCAD agreements and information at 334-214-4871.